nebaris/nebaris.github.io/_posts/2016-03-30-welcome-to-jekyll.markdown

 layout: post
 title:  "Welcome to Gravity!"
 date:   2016-03-30 19:45:31 +0530
-category: CSharp7yNETCore
+category: csharp
-tags: [C# 7.0 y .NET Core]
+tags: [Acercamiento a .NET]
 img: c.png
 ---
 Gravity is an unopinionated theme for Jekyll, the awesome static site generator.